-Amy has written a very personal new book, "Better," (which was released on September 29, 2015).
+In 2015, Robach wrote a New York Times bestseller titled "Better: How I Let Go of Control, Held On To Hope, and Found Joy in My Darkest Hour."
 In the book, she chronicles her journey of the twelve months following her breast cancer diagnosis.
 From her on-air mammogram on GMA to her treatment and its impact on her work life, her family and her marriage, Robach takes readers on an emotional journey of resilience, bravery and hope.

-All American Speakers is a speakers bureau and booking agency providing information on booking Amy Robach for speaking engagements, personal appearances and corporate events.
-Contact an All American Speakers Bureau booking agent for more information on Amy Robach speaking fees, availability, speech topics and cost to hire for your next event.
+All American Speakers Bureau is a full-service talent booking agency providing information on booking Amy Robach for speaking engagements, personal appearances and corporate events.
+Contact an All American Speakers Bureau booking agent for more information on Amy Robach speaking fees, availability, speech topics and cost to hire for your next live or virtual event.